hazelcast/hazelcast-reference-manual/src/SSL.md

 ```

-### SSL for Hazelcast Clients
+### TLS/SSL for Hazelcast Clients

-Hazelcast clients which support SSL should have the following properties to configure the SSL:
+Hazelcast clients which support TLS/SSL should have the following properties to configure the TLS/SSL:

 ```java
 Properties clientSslProps = TestKeyStoreUtil.createSslProperties();